rethinkdb/horizon/GETTING-STARTED.md

 secret = "your_client_secret"
 ```

-Once you've added the lines in your `.hzconfig` you're basically all set.
+Once you've added the lines in your `.hz/config.toml` you're basically all set.
 To verify that
 Horizon Server picked them up, run `hz serve` then go to
 `https://localhost:8181/horizon/auth_methods` (or where ever you are running Horizon Server) to
 see a list of currently active authentication options.

 > At this point, ensure that you're using `--key-file` and `--cert-file` with `hz serve` as you cannot have authentication without also using TLS to serve assets via HTTPS/WSS.
 Also ensure that you are now using `https://` for all your URLs.

-You should see `github` included in the object of available auth methods, if you just see a blank object like so `{ }`, ensure that you restarted Horizon Server and that it is using the `.hzconfig` you edited.
+You should see `github` included in the object of available auth methods, if you just see a blank object like so `{ }`, ensure that you restarted Horizon Server and that it is using the `.hz/config.toml` you edited.
 It should look like this:

 ```js
 {